conestack/bdajax/README.rst

     {
         'type': 'overlay',
         'selector': '#ajax-overlay',
+        'content_selector': '.overlay_content',
         'action': 'actionname',
         'target': 'http://example.com',
         'close': false,
     }

+Overlays dynamically get a close button.
+In order to keep overlay contents easily alterable inside the overlay element an element exists acting as overlay content container. ``content_selector`` defines the selector of this container.

 Setting close to ``true`` closes overlay at ``selector``.
 In this case ``action`` and target are ignored.